-There have been significant changes this year to the composition of the board of trustees due to a number of resignations at the end of Trustees existing terms.
+There have been significant changes this year to the development of the trust and having to split out a LGB from the trust board.

 The board has appointed an In-House Internal Scrutiny Officer to carry out robust checks on all financial controls.
-The Internal Scrutiny Officer has made three visits in the 21/22 academic year.
+The Internal Scrutiny Officer has made three visits in the 22/23 academic year.

 The audits are reviewed by the Audit committee and then ratified by the full trust board.
 Outcomes are considered and actions identified and actioned by the CFO.
-There were no significant issues identified in 21/22.
+There were no significant issues identified in 22/23.